spsforks/QB64-Wiki/Keyboard-scancodes.md

 **The Scankey Function array can be cleared by sending 0 as the *scancode%* or press the *Print Scrn/SysReq* key.**

-*Example 2:* How to get Control, Alt and shift key entries from a user using [PEEK](PEEK) in QB64 or QBasic:
+How to get Control, Alt and shift key entries from a user using [PEEK](PEEK) in QB64 or QBasic:

 ```vb